 Financial support for 19+:

-- Discretionary Learner Support Fund – this is for students aged 19+ with a household income below £28,000.
+- Discretionary Learner Support Fund – this is a government allocated fund for students aged 19+ with a household income below £35,000.
+It may be able to help with the cost of essential equipment, uniform, food, travel, UK compulsory trips and childcare.
 Find out more information here

-- Advanced Learner Loan Bursary – is for students who are 19+ and who have been approved for the 19+ Advanced Leaner Loan and have a household income below £28,000.
+- Advanced Learner Loan Bursary – this is for students who are 19+ and who have been approved for the 19+ Advanced Leaner Loan and have a household income below £35,000.
 Find out more information here

 Financial support for both 16-18 and 19+: